 }

-Usage: Can be used by build tools or deployment scripts to identify static assets associated with specific modules.
+Usage: Used by build tools or deployment scripts to identify static assets associated with specific modules.

 browser_esm_manifest.json